040code/040code/_posts/2018-03-04-verlet-integration.md

 - Experimenting with a very mutable domain in a language with immutability at its core
 - Having some fun by making a lot happen on screen without writing lots of code
-- Developing with emacs & [cider](https://github.com/clojure-emacs/cider) (The
+- Coding using emacs & [cider](https://github.com/clojure-emacs/cider) (The
   `C`lojure `I`nteractive `D`evelopment `E`nvironment that `R`ocks)

-The result can be seen in [this short video](add link to youtube).
 The source code can be found [here](https://github.com/mmzsource/verlet).
+The result:

+<iframe src="https://player.vimeo.com/video/258632942" width="640" height="732" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## One `main-` to bind them all